Skip to main content

 Name the different models with numeric prefixes and clear purposes.

-Place raw inputs and source mappings into a submodel such as 500_Data.
-Nodes here should mainly connect to data sources or perform basic cleaning and mapping.
+Raw inputs and source mappings.
+Nodes connect to data sources or perform basic cleaning and mapping.

-Maintain common assumptions like growth rates, FX rates, inflation, or standard cost rates in a 400_Drivers submodel so they can be reused consistently across the model.
+Common assumptions like growth rates, FX rates, inflation, or standard cost rates for consistent reuse across the model.

-Create separate 3XX_ submodels for major operational areas, such as sales volumes, pricing, production capacity, costs, or headcount.
-These submodels calculate operational metrics that feed financial results.
+Separate submodels for major operational areas (sales volumes, pricing, production capacity, costs, headcount).
+These calculate operational metrics that feed financial results.

-Use 2XX_ submodels for financial statements and calculations, such as the P&L, cash flow, or balance sheet.
-These submodels aggregate operational outputs into financial results.
+Financial statements and calculations (P&L, cash flow, balance sheet).
+Aggregates operational outputs into financial results.

-Place high-level KPIs and ratios in a 000_KPIs submodel.
-Reduce dimensions where appropriate so these nodes focus on management-relevant views, such as Time and Region only.
+High-level KPIs and ratios.
+Reduce dimensions where appropriate to focus on management-relevant views (e.g., Time and Region only).

 Notes